nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ### Manual Testing

 View the [User Guide](UserGuide.md) for the list of UI commands and their related use case and expected outcomes.
+{Currently the link to the User Guide is not up yet}

 ### JUnit Testing